All Episodes

 But we still have some work to do.

-But I'm optimistic that we're the one thing that we're going to do is we're going to be transparent in the fact that Obamacare doesn't work.
+But I'm optimistic that the one thing that we're going to do is we're going to be transparent in the fact that Obamacare doesn't work.

 And it's time that we repeal it and replace it with something that does.